 Seafood and sustainability are the common denominators at Michael Cimarusti’s four Los Angeles County restaurants.
 “Seafood has inspired me in a personal way from the very start,” the 2019 James Beard Award winner says.
 “It is my duty to staunchly support its conservation and best practices, and it’s my privilege to have the opportunity to showcase it on a nightly basis.”

 Nightly basis indeed: Cimarusti’s culinary influence can be experienced all over the greater Los Angeles area.
-The New Jersey native scored big with his first launch, Providence, a fine dining establishment on Melrose Avenue that holds two Michelin stars.
+The New Jersey native scored big with his first launch, Providence, a fine-dining establishment on Melrose Avenue that holds two Michelin stars.
 He followed that up with Connie and Ted’s, a playful, low-key homage to New England seafood joints that somehow works perfectly in West Hollywood.
 Cimarusti is also the driving culinary force at Il Pesce Cucina at Eataly L.A. on Santa Monica Blvd. and Best Girl at Ace Hotel Downtown.
+(Ed. note: Best Girl has temporarily suspended operations.
+For the latest, check their website.)

 We asked Cimarusti to share some of his favorite tidbits about life in California, and this is what he told us.